-After selection of a new active port, the device and its connection speed to the Port Selector is in an unknown state.
+After selection of a new active port, the device and is in an unknown state.
 The device may have active commands outstanding from the previous active host that need to be flushed.
-The speed negotiated between the Port Selector and the device may also be in an indeterminate state.
-After an active port switch has been performed it is strongly suggested that the active host issue a COMRESET to the device to ensure that the device and device connection speed to the Port Selector is in a known state.
+After an active port switch has been performed it is strongly suggested that the active host issue a COMRESET to the device to ensure that the device is in a known state.